 There are long-term-stay visas and short-term-stay visas.
 The Schengen visa is a good example of a short-term visa for tourists.
 It’s issued for 90 days within a 180-day period and allows you to travel within any of the Schengen states.
 Schengen states are (mostly) European member countries that leave their borders open to tourists travelling within them.
 “Schengen” is a small town in Luxembourg, where the treaty between five of the European countries was originally signed in 1985.
 But the “Schengen area” includes 26 countries: Austria, Belgium, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Slovakia, Slovenia, Spain, Sweden, and Switzerland.

 Some country nationals don’t have to do anything in advance at all before they travel into the Schengen area – no sticker, no payment, just show up and let your passport get stamped.
 If you belong to one of these countries (e.g. Australia, Canada, USA, New Zealand etc) you can just… go.
 As long as you haven’t already used up your 90-day entitlement within the last 180 days, you’ll get a stamp in your passport upon arrival in a Schengen country and you automatically have 90 days to swan about in any of the 26 countries.
-You don’t have permission to work though.
+But you don’t have a Schengen visa.
+You have a “90-day visa-free period”.
+You also don’t have permission to work.

 I’m not ready to go home.
 How can I stay longer on a Schengen Visa?

-If you don’t plan on leaving Germany by the time your 90 days are up, there are very few options available to you for “extending” a Schengen Visa.
+Whether you have a Schengen visa or a “90-day visa-free period”, you still have to leave when your 90 days are up.
+There are very few options available to you for “extending” a Schengen Visa.
 The reason for an extension has to be exceptional: force majeur (e.g. there’s an earthquake and you can’t leave), humanitarian reasons (you’re sick and you can’t be airlifted or a close family relative has had a bad accident) or important personal reasons (urgent business that came up at short notice).
 Additionally, if you have a Schengen Visa in your passport for January 1 – 31 March but you were delayed from entering the region until February 1, you might be granted an extension for the month you missed out on.

 If your reason for wishing to stay seems valid based on the above, you’ll need proof of income, proof of travel medical insurance and proof of your circumstances.
 If your reasons for staying don’t fit into one of those categories (e.g. you met someone and fell in love, the outbound flights are much cheaper a week later) or you can’t prove it, then it will be very difficult or impossible to extend your Schengen visa.